Ge0rges/Plastic-Support-Structure/README.md

 Thanks to bjsowa/DEN for inital fork structure.

+Thanks to mikacho for guidance on the resource constraining function.

 ## Citation
-Submitted for publishing to JMLR.
+Submitted to JMLR.